Danial Kalbasi

 Identify the key stakeholders and communicate

 • Doing a daily check-up or daily standup.
-Bring up risks, frustration, and listen to your peers carefully and create action items.
+Bring up risks, frustration, and listen to your peers carefully, and create action items.

 • Keep track of important decisions and communicate them as early as possible.